Shane32/SharedWorkflows/configure-permissions.md

 Common issues and solutions:
 - If authentication fails, verify the federated credential configuration matches exactly
 - Ensure the managed identity has the necessary role assignments
-- Check that environment secrets are correctly set in GitHub
+- Check that environment variables are correctly set in GitHub
 - Verify the environment name in the workflow matches the federated credential configuration
 - Ensure that the resource is in the same subscription as the managed identity